 COA 395.
 Practicum:Coaching Application.
-1 Credit.
-(1 Lec; 3 cr max) F,S,Su PREREQUISITE: COA 205 with a grade of at least a "C" and declared Coaching minor.
+1-2 Credits.
+(1-2 Lec; 3 cr max) F,S,Su PREREQUISITE: COA 205 with a grade of at least a "C", declared Coaching minor, and consent of instructor.
 Assignment of prospective coaches to specific sports.
 Discussion and feedback on planning and implementation in practical setting.